BenMcLean/WOLF3D-Godot/README.md

 First of all, [this is mind-blowing](https://bitbucket.org/NY00123/gamesrc-ver-recreation/).
 I still have a hard time believing tbat anything so awesome could ever exist.

-Second, Valéry Sablonnière has been a huge help with his [C# port of the DOSBOX OPL (Adlib / Sound Blaster) emulator](https://github.com/scemino/NScumm.Audio).
+Second, ValÃ©ry SablonniÃ¨re has been a huge help with his [C# port of the DOSBOX OPL (Adlib / Sound Blaster) emulator](https://github.com/scemino/NScumm.Audio).
 I might not have been able to get the sound working in Godot without his code, which is GPL by the way.

 Third, [Adam Biser](https://adambiser.itch.io/wdc), [Fabien Sanglard](http://fabiensanglard.net/gebbwolf3d/), [Blzut3](http://maniacsvault.net/ecwolf/) and even John Carmack himsself have been quite helpful, not only by having made significant contributions to the Wolfenstein 3-D fan community but also by directly answering some of my emailed technical questions.
 Also, the [Game Modding wiki](http://www.shikadi.net/moddingwiki/Wolfenstein_3-D) has been quite helpful as a resource.